-6.5 Other Resources
+6.5 Funding

-- Note the program's routine or special costs not addressed above, such as regularly contracted services.
-Note whether any of the funds for these goods/services come from a special source; if so, note if the funding will run out or will continue for the foreseeable future. - Note if the existing funding for these goods/services is adequate, or inadequate, to support the program.
+- Note the program's routine costs, including the types of goods replenished on a regular basis, and the types of services regularly contracted.
+Note whether any of the funds for these goods/services come from a special source; if so, note if the funding will run out or will continue for the foreseeable future. - Note if the existing funding is adequate, or inadequate, to support the program.
 If the program has been functioning for a while with inadequate funding, note how this has affected the program's health.